I‘d argue that Clare Island lighthouse go toe-to-toe with the best hotels in Mayo. Genuinely.

 Ironically enough, the lighthouse was decommissioned due to an issue caused by the height of the point where it was built.

-The current owner purchased the property back in 2008, and ensured that it was carefully renovated back to its former glory.
+It’s so high up on the cliffs that it was regularly shrouded in mist.
+The current owner purchased the property in 2008 and ensured that it was carefully renovated back to its former glory.

 There are a number of different rooms that you can choose from (full list here), but I’d be aiming to rest the head in the ‘Achill View’ room.

 This room is located at the top of a curved oak staircase in the original Lighthouse Keeper’s residence.
 On a clear day, you’ll have unbeatable views out over Achill Island.

 How much a night will set you back

 So, a night a Clare Island Lighthouse certainly isn’t cheap, but the many extras included along with the very unique experience the accommodation offers will hopefully soften the blow a little.